microsoft/TypeChat/README.md

 # TypeChat
 In this repo, we provide examples of and a library for an approach, called TypeChat, to creating NL interfaces.
-We originally developed TypeChat to increase the safety of NL interfaces to applications that make permanent changes.
+We originally developed TypeChat to increase the safety of NL interfaces for applications that make permanent changes.
 TypeChat increases safety by incorporating the following steps into each interaction with a language model:

 1. Constrain language model output using a formal schema over the possible user requests.
 2. Validate that model output conforms to the schema.
 Repair non-conforming output through further language model interaction.